awsdocs/aws-transfer-user-guide/doc_source/API_DescribedProfile.md

 # DescribedProfile<a name="API_DescribedProfile"></a>

-The details for a local or partner AS2 profile\. profile\.
+The details for a local or partner AS2 profile\.

 ## Contents<a name="API_DescribedProfile_Contents"></a>